Are two condoms better than one?

 Double your pleasure, double your fun?
 Well, not in this case.
 Using two male condoms at the same time isn’t recommended for pregnancy prevention or as a safer sex method.
 In fact, "double-bagging" as it is sometimes called, can increase the friction between the condoms during intercourse, making them more likely to rip or tear.
 This could be why you haven’t heard of using two condoms at once before — because it is, in fact, counterproductive.
 The same goes for using a male condom and female condom at the same time.

 It may be reassuring to know that, even on their own, single condoms are highly reliable in preventing not only pregnancies but STIs as well.
-Research has shown that only two out of every 100 couples who use condoms correctly for one year will have an unintended pregnancy, giving condoms a 98 percent effectiveness rate when used consistently and correctly.
+Research has shown that only two out of every 100 couples who use condoms correctly and consistently for one year will have an unintended pregnancy, giving condoms a 98 percent effectiveness rate.
 It’s important to note that, when condoms do fail, it is most often a result of human error, mistakes that people make, rather than defects in the condoms themselves.
 When used incorrectly (e.g., using more than one condom at a time, not putting the condom on properly, reusing a condom, etc.) the effectiveness of condoms drops substantially.
 You might want to check out Common reasons for condom failure and Condom breakage and slippage? in the Go Ask Alice!
 Sexual and Reproductive Health archive for more information on how to properly use condoms.
 Planned Parenthood also has a great video on how to put on a condom which you and your boyfriend may find helpful.
 Check it out!

 Other effective ways to decrease the likelihood of a pregnancy include using a "back-up method" of contraception in addition to condoms, such as a spermicide like you mention in your question.
 Other options include using condoms with a diaphragm, birth control pill, or another hormonal method, such as the contraceptive ring or patch.
 There are a lot of options and each person is unique in what works for them.
 Check out Bedsider, a birth control support network filled with helpful information, videos from real women, and this handy side-by-side comparison of birth control methods.